stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 * A GLFW keyboard handler to gracefully exit the application.

-* New framework code to encapsulate the rotation animation.
+* New reusable framework code for the rotation animation.

 * Synchronisation to fully utilise the multi-threaded nature of the Vulkan pipeline.